DjangoForAll/Django-Course/Level_5/4_MIgrations_in_Django/Content/Readme.md

 makemigrations : This is responsible for creating new migrations based on the changes you have made to your models. migrate : This is when Django actually performs the schema changes in the Database.
 This command can also be used to move to a specific migration version.

 All migrations in Django exist within the migrations folder inside the app.
-Its best that we dont modify anything inside the migrations unless we know exactly what we are doing.
+Its best that we don't modify anything inside the migrations unless we know exactly what we are doing.

 Now that we have a basic understanding of how migrations work, lets create a new migration.